Insourcing and how it greatly benefits businesses

 But what happens to those who were insourced?

-Experts deduce that while outsourcing can be beneficial to companies, insourcing can outdo those benefits, too—from greater workforce monitoring and control to consistent quality.
+Experts deduce that while outsourcing can benefit companies, insourcing can outdo those benefits, too—from greater workforce monitoring and control to consistent quality.

 Definition of insourcing

-It’s defined as the process of assigning jobs and responsibilities to those who are currently working inside the organization.
+It’s defined as the process of assigning jobs and responsibilities to employees within the organization.
 It’s the direct opposite of outsourcing.

 The process of insourcing can be further explained as jobs that companies could’ve outsourced if they so choose.